coloradokim/deckset-presentations/Refactoring-Hirediversity.md

 ---
 # Why?
-Accessibility statements are important for several reasons:
-> * Show your users that you care about accessibility and about them
+* Show your users that you care about accessibility and about them
 * Provide them with information about the accessibility of your content
 * Demonstrate commitment to accessibility, and to social responsibility -- [W3C Web Accessibility Initiative](https://www.w3.org/WAI/planning/statements/)